HyperdustLab/hyper-core-protocol/README.md

-## Hyper Network
+## HyperAGI Network

-Hyper Network is a decentralized AI Agent hosting metwork
+Hyperdust Protocol is a Layer 3 AI solution on Arbitrum One, focusing on decentralized AGI applications and fostering an autonomous cryptocurrency economy, with the ultimate goal of establishing Unconditional Basic Agent Income (UBAI).
+It inherits Ethereum's robust security and decentralization, enhanced by the innovative Proof of Useful Work (PoUW) consensus mechanism.

-Consumer-grade GPU nodes are invited to join the network without permission, enabling them to mine the native token, $HYPT, by performing PoUW tasks such as AI inference and 3D rendering.
+GPU nodes are invited to join the network without permission, enabling them to mine the native token, $HYPT, by performing PoUW tasks such as AI inference and 3D rendering.

 Users can utilize various tools to develop their LLM-driven Proof of Personhood (PoP) AGI agents.
-These agents can be configured as chatbots or as 3D/XR entities within the metaverse.
+These agents can be configured as head-less or as embodied AI agent.
 AI developers can instantly utilize or deploy LLM AI microservices, facilitating the creation of programmable, autonomous on-chain agents.

 These programmable agents are capable of issuing or owning cryptocurrency assets, and can continuously operate or trade, contributing to a vibrant, autonomous crypto economy that supports the realization of UBAI.

 ![image](https://github.com/HyperdustLab/HyperdustProtocol/blob/main/HYPERDUST.svg)

-Official Website : www.hyperagi.network
+Official Website : www.hyperagi.ai
 Social media : https://linktr.ee/hyperagi